luu176/luu176/README.md

 - 👨‍💻 **Self-Taught Scripter:** I craft my own scripts to automate tasks and explore vulnerabilities.
 Python, Javascript, C and more below are my playgrounds.
 - 💡 **Open Source Contributor:** I love sharing my work and learning from the community.
 Collaboration and knowledge-sharing are my core values.

 Feel free to check out my projects and connect with me.
+Discord: @luu176

 You can find my PGP key [here](https://gist.github.com/luu176/9dc33f527a077e030eb9c7f86787316b)